bmanders716/bmanders716.github.io/cookbook.md

 Macaroni Pudding.

-_Ingredients_--Ω†lb. of macaroni.
+_Ingredients_--Ì†¨b. of macaroni.
-               º†lb. of sugar.
+               Ï†¨b. of sugar.
                1 or 2 eggs.
                1 quart of milk.